salesforcecli/plugin-org/messages/create.md

+# summary

+Create a scratch org or sandbox.

+# deprecation

+The force:org:create command is deprecated and will be removed in version 63.0 or later.
+Use org:create:scratch or org:create:sandbox.

 # description

 create a scratch or sandbox org
 Creates a scratch org or a sandbox org using the values specified in a configuration file or key=value pairs that you specify on the command line.
 Values specified on the command line override values in the configuration file.
 Specify a configuration file or provide key=value pairs while creating a scratch org or a sandbox.
 When creating scratch orgs, —targetdevhubusername (-v) must be a Dev Hub org.
 When creating sandboxes, the --targetusername (-u) must be a production org with sandbox licenses.
 The —type (-t) is required if creating a sandbox.

 # examples